skyway/old-skyway-peer-authentication-samples/README.md

 The authentication with the session token is not implemented in the samples and always returns true.
 In the samples, we use a session token but it could also be a password check to authenticate the user.

-POST a request to the server at port `8080` to the `/authenticate` endpoint.
+POST a request to the server at http://localhost:8080/authenticate.
 The request must contain the `peerId` and `sessionToken` parameters, sent as `application/x-www-form-urlencoded`.
 See [Example using JavaScript with JQuery](#example-using-javascript-with-jquery)  below, or run the sample client described in [Sample Client Script](#sample-client-script).